Northbrook, Illinois: Arts and culture

 Founded in 1973, the Northbrook Historical Society works to preserve Northbrook's heritage and educate people about it.
 It operates a museum located in the former Northfield Inn.

 Founded in 1980, the Northbrook Symphony is a nonprofit that plays orchestral music in the town.

-Just outside of Northbrook lie the Kohl Children's Museum in Glenview and the Chicago Botanic Garden in Glencoe.

 Annual cultural events

 Northbrook's largest event is Northbrook Days, a multi-day festival typically held every year towards the end of the summer.
 It features carnival games, roller coasters and amusement rides, food vendors, live music, and raffles.
 Another prominent event is the Farmers' Market held every Wednesday from June to October in the Meadow Shopping Plaza parking lot on the corner of Cherry Lane & Meadow Street in downtown Northbrook.
-There, vendors sell locally-made goods such as produce, cheese, pies, and condiments.
+There, vendors sell locally made goods such as produce, cheese, pies, and condiments.

 Parks and recreation

 Northbrook has many parks and golf courses.
 Parks in Northbrook include Village Green Park, Techny Prairie Park and Fields, Wood Oaks Green Park, Stonegate Park, Crestwood Park, and Greenfield Park.
 Golf courses in Northbrook include Heritage Oaks Golf Club (formerly Sportsman's Country Club), Anetsberger Golf Course, and Willow Hill Golf Course.
-Other facilities in the town include the Techny Prairie Activity Center, Northbrook Sports Center, Northbrook Leisure Center, and Meadowhill Aquatic Center.
+Other facilities in the town include the Ed Rudolph Velodrome, Techny Prairie Activity Center, Northbrook Sports Center, Northbrook Leisure Center, and Meadowhill Aquatic Center.
+The Skokie Valley Trail passes through the town.

 In recognition of the village's vast greenspace, the Arbor Day Foundation has designated Northbrook as a Tree City U.S.A. community since 1994.

 The Northbrook Park District, headquartered in Northbrook, operates recreational facilities in Northbrook.
 The 17.25 sqmi park district, formed in June 1927, serves all of Northbrook and some unincorporated areas within Cook County.
 The park district lies within the townships of Northfield and Wheeling.

 Situated along the Des Plaines River Trail upon the Des Plaines River, the River Trail Nature Center houses educational exhibits and events about local biology and wildlife.
+Among the region's 194 tree species, 37% are native to the area including the American sycamore, the common hackberry, and Northbrook's village tree, the Bebb Oak.
+Other native plants include white wild indigo, Junegrass, and ninebark.

+Northbrook is in the Forest Preserve District of Cook County's Region 3 and Region 4, which encompass nature such as Dam No. 1 Woods-East and Somme Nature Preserve, Prairie Grove, and Woods.